Mac CAC Configuration

 Troubleshooting

 Card not appearing in Keychain: Try removing and reinserting the card.
-Check System Information > USB to verify the reader is detected.
+Check System Information > USB (click Apple menu > About This Mac > System Report > USB) to verify the reader is actually detected by your Mac.
+If it’s not showing up at all, you might have a bad cable or adapter.

 Certificate errors in browser: Ensure all DoD certificates are trusted in Keychain Access.
-You may need to manually set trust for each certificate.
+You may need to manually set trust for each certificate by double-clicking it, clicking the trust dropdown, and selecting “Always Trust.”
+This is annoying but necessary on some Macs.

 PIN prompt issues: Some older Macs may need the 90Meter middleware for proper PIN handling.
-Download from militarycac.com if needed.
+Download from militarycac.com if you’re having problems with PIN prompts not appearing or being rejected even when you know your PIN is correct.
+This is more common on older Intel Macs than newer Apple Silicon models.

 Author & Expert